-Data Analytic and Distribution Function Estimation via Mean Absolute Deviation: Nonparametric Approach
+Data Analytics and Distribution Function Estimation via Mean Absolute Deviation: Nonparametric Approach

 Accepted - January 2023